cyberchimps/responsive-block-editor-addons/readme.txt

 == Description ==

-<a href = "https://cyberchimps.com/responsive-blocks/">Responsive Blocks</a> is a free WordPress Gutenberg Blocks plugin that offers a library of 50+ fully functional native WordPress blocks and 100+ WordPress Website Templates and sections.
+<a href = "https://cyberchimps.com/responsive-blocks/">Responsive Blocks</a> is a free WordPress Blocks Editor plugin that offers a library of 50+ fully functional native WordPress blocks and 100+ WordPress Website Templates and readymade Patterns.
 This way, you can create stunning pages in the default WordPress editor without any coding.

 The settings in the plugin allow easy customization and build stunning pages without adding any extra page builder plugins.
-Also, the free Gutenberg Starter Templates help you build designer content layouts for your website in minutes.
+Also, the free Block Editor Starter Templates help you build designer content layouts for your website in minutes.

 Additionally, you can import patterns to incorporate preferred page and section layouts into your existing website.